 - How to make the most out of your mentorship

 No matter where you are in your career, finding and maintaining a mentor-mentee relationship can provide value.
+The importance of mentorship is limitless.
 If you are just graduating from college or a bootcamp, you might feel lost and unsure of what types of jobs to apply for and how to navigate these processes.
 Or maybe you have been recently laid off or you are feeling stagnant in your current role and you need help figuring out your next move.

 If these situations sound familiar, working with a mentor can help you extensively.
 In general, mentors act as a sounding board and guide for difficult decisions and, since they usually are older or have more experience than you do, they can provide you with “inside information” because they have already been there.

 At Pathrise, our mentors work 1-on-1 with job-seekers every day on each step of the search so that they always have someone in their corner.
 We outlined the most important tips for finding a mentor and making the most out of the relationship.

 Think about what you want to be doing later in your career (roughly 3-5 years from where you are now) and then find someone who is doing exactly that.
 For example, if you are currently an entry level software engineer, you should think about what the next step looks like for you – are you interested in management or more challenging projects or maybe you want to work on a different team with different tools.